 3. Check for High Fan Noise

 In both desktops and laptops, CPUs are typically cooled by a heatsink attached to a fan.
-The CPU temperatures dictate the fan speed.
+The temperatures dictate the fan speed.

 No Fan Noise?